You are here: Urology Textbook > Kidneys > Kidney infarction

 Laboratory tests:

-Signs for kidney infarction are an increase in GOT, LDH, CK (intracellular enzymes indicating necrosis) and creatinine (if significant renal tissue is affected).
+Signs for kidney infarction are increased GOT, LDH, CK (intracellular enzymes indicating necrosis), and creatinine (if significant renal tissue is affected).

 Ultrasonography:

-Doppler ultrasonography of the kidney can quickly confirm the diagnosis in kidney infarction.
+Doppler ultrasonography of the kidney can quickly confirm the diagnosis of complete kidney infarction.
+After healing of segmental renal infarction, the affected region shrinks and a deep-drawn scar remains visible.

 Abdominal CT:

-Easy diagnosis in post contrast images with wedge-shaped areas without contrast enhancement [fig. partial renal infarction].
+Easy diagnosis in contrast CT scan with wedge-shaped areas without contrast enhancement [fig. partial renal infarction].
 The cortical rim sign is seen in 50% of the patients after several hours or days of infarction: a thin rim of cortex enhances due to collateral capsular perfusion.

 Digital subtraction angiography (DSA):

-Gold standard for diagnosis of acute vascular occlusion with the option for invasive treatment..
+The gold standard for diagnosis of acute vascular occlusion with the option for invasive treatment.

 Treatment of Kidney Infarction